ThomasLegleu/RoboND-Rover-Project/writeup_template.md

                 print(Rover.stuck_time)

        # if we are stuck and not going over 0.2 vel, every 25 frames rotate the rover.
-       Folowed Changkun's method on where to put this in the tree and to use vel and stuck.time for triggering a new behavior. if Rover.vel < 0.2 and Rover.stuck_time % 25 == 0:
+       #Folowed Changkun's method of using vel and stuck.time with a modulus.
+       if Rover.vel < 0.2 and Rover.stuck_time % 25 == 0:
                  Rover.throttle = 0
                  # Release the brake to allow turning